 More info in shortly!

 The Nathan Peter Levinson is a religious community foundation.
-Our goal is to provide high academic quality and transparency to the training of liberal and conservative rabbis and cantors.
+Our goal is to provide high academic quality and transparency to the training of Liberal and Conservative (Masorti) rabbis and cantors.

 The students are our main value.